genesiscommunitysuccess/docs/docs/03_managing-applications/03_operate/01_on-the-host/03_helpful-commands.md

 }
 ```

-### Purge by date:
+### Purge by date

 The purger supports purging based on days.
-The purger supports to specify the max age of record in terms of calendar days or business days.
+You can specify the max age of record in terms of calendar days or business days.
-Business days will disregard weekends and public holidays.
+Business days disregard weekends and public holidays.

-To use this you will need to supply
+To use this you need to supply
 - a LONG or DATETIME field in the table to be used, or you can supply just table name and TIMESTAMP field of table will be used to calculate the age of the record.
 - Also max age of record, which indicates all the records older than these days will be purged
 - Optional fields when you use business days: `country` and `region` name.